Visual workflow builder

 Build AI apps and workflows with a drag-and-drop interface so teams can move from idea to implementation without assembling every piece manually.

-Dify is an agentic workflow builder for creating, deploying, and managing AI apps, agents, and RAG pipelines.
-It supports cloud and self-hosted use, with free, paid, education, and enterprise paths.
+Dify is an agentic workflow builder to create, deploy, and manage AI apps, agents, and RAG pipelines in cloud or self-hosted setups.

 Dify is an agentic workflow builder for developing, deploying, and managing autonomous agents, RAG pipelines, and related AI applications.
 The homepage positions it as a way for teams to build production-ready agentic workflows with a visual interface and supporting backend services.